apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 QEMU Configuration
 ^^^^^^^^^^^^^^^^^^^

-KVM configuration is relatively simple at only a single item.
 We need to edit the QEMU VNC configuration.
 This is done by editing /etc/libvirt/qemu.conf and ensuring the following line is present and uncommented.

 ::